-This string is displayed immediately before the last line of the primary prompt when vi editing mode is active and in insertion mode.
+If the show-mode-in-prompt variable is enabled, this string is displayed immediately before the last line of the primary prompt when vi editing mode is active and in insertion mode.
 The value is expanded like a key binding, so the standard set of meta- and control prefixes and backslash escape sequences is available.
 Use the '\1' and '\2' escapes to begin and end sequences of non-printing characters, which can be used to embed a terminal control sequence into the mode string.
 The default is '(ins)'.